nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 The nRF Desktop application uses its own set of internal modules.
 See `Module and component overview`_ for more information.
-For more information about each application module and its configuration details, see the following pages:
+More information about each application module and its configuration details is available on the subpages.

+Each module documentation page has a table that shows the relations between module event.
+`Module event tables`_ for some modules include extensive lists of source and sink modules.
+These are valid for events that have many listeners or sources, and are gathered on the :ref:`nrf_desktop_event_rel_modules` subpage.

 .. toctree::
    :maxdepth: 1
+   :caption: Subpages:

    doc/main.rst
    doc/battery_charger.rst